cs160-berkeley/website/readme.md

+but that requires setting up an access token for the Google Drive API as detailed [here](https://developers.google.com/drive/v3/web/quickstart/ruby). specifically, it requires installing the `google-api-client` gem (which you can do by running `bundle`). installing the gem:

+    [sudo] gem install google-api-client --no-document

-but that requires setting up an access token for the Google Drive API as detailed [here](https://developers.google.com/drive/v3/web/quickstart/ruby). specifically, it requires installing the `google-api-client` gem (which you can do by running `bundle`), and the writing of the `client_secret.json` file (setting up the auth is helped by running download for the first time, but only after turning on the drive api as specified in the guide). once you do these things, you should just be able to run `make` to pull the latest version. further, if you want to auto-update the site from this, you can run `make site`, which commits and pushes the newly downloaded data.
+also: the writing of the `client_secret.json` file (setting up the auth is helped by running download for the first time, but only after turning on the drive api as specified in the guide). once you do these things, you should just be able to run `make` to pull the latest version. further, if you want to auto-update the site from this, you can run `make site`, which commits and pushes the newly downloaded data.

 don't commit the client_secret!!! i added it to .gitignore.